 Medium Spiked Fade on Faux Hawk Haircut

 Create a faux hawk with your layers and a faded haircut.
-The best tool to achieve those neatly shaved sides graduation would be the clippers.
+The best tool to achieve those neatly shaved sides graduation would be the clippers and a razor.
+Ask your barber to add some sweet designs to tie the entire look together.